Sri Vaishnavism: Vishishtadvaita

-Sri Vaishnavism's philosophical foundation was established by Ramanuja, who started his Vedic studies with Yadava Prakaasa in an Advaita Vedanta monastery.
-Ramanuja brought Upanishadic ideas to this tradition, and wrote texts on qualified monism, called Vishishtadvaita in the Hindu tradition.
-His ideas are one of three subschools in Vedanta, the other two are known as Adi Shankara's Advaita (absolute monism) and Madhvacharya's Dvaita (dualism).
+Sri Vaishnavism's philosophical foundation was systematized by Ramanuja.
+Ramanuja developed the doctrine of qualified monism, called Vishishtadvaita in Hindu philosophy, which became the central philosophical system of Sri Vaishnavism.

 Vishishtadvaita asserts that Atman (souls) and Brahman (Note: Brahman is the metaphysical ultimate unchanging reality in Vedic and post-Vedic Hinduism, and is Vishnu in Sri Vaishnavism.) are different, a difference that is never transcended.
 God Vishnu alone is independent, all other gods and beings are dependent on him.
 However, in contrast to Dvaita Vedanta philosophy of Madhvacharya, Ramanuja asserts "qualified non-dualism", that souls share the same essential nature of Brahman, and that there is a universal sameness in the quality and degree of bliss possible for human souls, and every soul can reach the bliss state of God himself.
 While the 13th- to 14th-century Madhvacharya asserted both "qualitative and quantitative pluralism of souls", Ramanuja asserted "qualitative monism and quantitative pluralism of souls", states Sharma.
 The other philosophical difference between Madhvacharya's Vaishnavism Sampradaya and Ramanuja's Vaishnavism Sampradaya, (Note: These two Vaishnavism traditions are respectively called the Sri Vaishnava sampradaya and the Brahma sampradaya.) has been on the idea of eternal damnation; Madhvacharya believed that some souls are eternally doomed and damned, while Ramanuja disagreed and accepted the Advaita Vedanta view that everyone can, with effort, achieve inner liberation and spiritual freedom (moksha).